 You will then see this drop-down and you will click Newspapers & Periodicals.

 You will then come to the PERSI homepage.
 Click PERSI and fill in your search parameters.

 For example, I am interested in researching my Halifax County, VA ancestors in the church records there.
 Information about their religious lives can provide information about the individuals and/or about the community they lived in.
 Importantly, this information can lead me to other clues on my ancestors.

 I entered “Halifax County, Virginia” and “Churches” in the appropriate search boxes.
 For now, I just left the Who field blank.

 21 results were returned.

 This is just a sampling of the 21 results and includes an address on Baptist history, marriage records, and cemetery records.
 I have researched extensively in the Halifax County, VA area and all of these are new to me!
-My genealogy search for my ancestors went from being stuck to having multiple research options.
+My genealogy search for my ancestors went from being stuck to having multiple research options with just one search.